wikimedia/kartodock/README.md

 Now you're all set!
 You should be able to execute tegola and generate some tiles or kartotherian to see the tiles you have generated.

 ```
+make up
 make run_kartotherian
 ```

+In your MediaWiki installation you can now set `$wgKartographerMapServer` to `http://localhost:6533`.

 ## Useful scripts